zanata/zanata-server/frontend/src/main/web/docs/styles.md

 should not be edited**.
 This file is added to by declaring classes in Javascript matching a [specific syntax](acss.io/guides/syntax.html).

-Each class is usually single purpose (i.e. Maps to a single CSS property).
+Each class is usually single-purpose (i.e. Maps to a single CSS property).
 The configuration and variables available to Atomic CSS are declared in [atomicCssConfig.js](../atomicCssConfig.js).
 For more information on how to use atomic CSS classes (including a reference of